 - We are person-driven.

-Apogee Center is one of three peer support programs available through the Mental Health Association of Columbia Greene Counties, Inc. Apogee Center, Water Street Studio and the Center for Advocacy, Voice, and Empowerment (CAVE) are sibling programs.
-The programming and supports between these 3 programs are complimentary.
+Apogee Center is one of three peer support programs available through the Mental Health Association of Columbia Greene Counties, Inc. Apogee Center and Water Street Studio are sibling programs.
+The programming and supports between these programs are complimentary.
+At this time the two sites are intigrated and individuals are welcome to access either site and all our programs and groups.